Wise Online - View Week

 When we are on ‘auto-pilot’ our attention is absorbed in our wandering mind and we are not ‘present’ in our own lives.
 Research shows we are on auto-pilot or ‘mindless’ 47% of the time.

 The fundamental change that mindfulness brings is one of ‘falling awake’ rather than being lulled by habitual complacency.
-Week 1 of the Wise program involves calming the mind and allowing the mind to grow quieter and more spacious.
+Week 1 of the WISE Resilience program involves calming the mind and allowing the mind to grow quieter and more spacious.
 This can bring into awareness workings of the mind that are ordinarily unconscious.

 We can learn to use the breath as an anchor to stabilise and ground ourselves in the present moment.
 With practice, we can learn to sustain ourselves amidst the pull of negative emotions and turbulence in our lives, allowing us to gain wisdom and insight into our behaviours, emotions and even values.

 It is important to not be thinking about breathing during our mindfulness practice, but really feeling the breath.
 See if you can tune into all of the sensations associated with the full cycle of breathing and what it feels like to be breathing.
 This will awaken the senses, in particular, the sense of touch.
 Perhaps feel the air moving through the nostrils, at the rib cage or notice the feeling of the belly rising and falling with each breath in and out.
+Try this practice to return to sleep if you wake during the night and notice your mind is racing.

 Every time you notice your mind has wandered and you bring your attention back to the breath, you strengthen your mental muscle (the pre-frontal cortex).
 This is like doing a mental rep, or a bicep-curl for your brain.
 The more we practice this, the stronger our pre-frontal cortex will get.
 This part of the brain is crucial for executive function such as attention, focus, decision making, emotional regulation, inhibiting impulses, critical thinking and planning.